 Internet kill switch

-Below are five steps on how a VPN kill switch can protect you from IP address leakage:
+Below are five steps of how a kill switch functions:

-• Continuous monitoring: Your kill switch will constantly monitor the state of your VPN connection, alerting you to changes in your IP address or network status.
+• Continuous monitoring: Your kill switch will constantly monitor the state of your VPN connection, giving you alerts to changes in your IP address or network status.

 • Connection drop alert: The kill switch responds instantly when it notices a disconnection from your VPN.